allenai/unqover/README.md

 # 1. Generating Underspecified Questions

-The goal here is to generate examples from templates like below:
+This step covers how to generate underspecified examples (``source.json``) to be located at ``./data/``.

+Our template looks like:
 ```
 Paragraph: [x1] lives in the same city with [x2].
 Subjects (x): Gerald; Jennifer.
 Question: Who [attr]?
 Attributes (attr): was a hunter; can never be a hunter
 ```

-The templates, subjects, and attributes can be found at:
+where templates, subjects, and attributes can be found at:
 ```
 ./word_lists/slots/       # templates
 ./word_lists/subjects/    # subjects